 The existing E-TU-C is a zone district that allows up to two units on a minimum zone lot of 5,500 square feet in the Urban House, Detached Accessory Dwelling Unit, Duplex, and Tandem House building forms.
-Based on the subject property's approximate 117' width the existing zoning would allow for a 2.5 story building with a height of up to 35'.
-The subject property setbacks would be required to equal to "the one shortest distance measured from a Façade of a Primary Residential Structure on the Reference Zone Lots to its respective Primary Street Zone Lot Line" (DZC 13.1.5.9.C.1), which would be approximately 10'.
+Based on the subject property's approximate 50' width the existing zoning would allow for a 2.5 story building with a height of up to 35'.
+Additionally, the Urban House and Duplex forms allow for a maximum of 1 story or 17 to 19 feet in the rear 35% of the yard.
+The Tandem House form allows up to 24 feet in the rear 35%.
+The intent of the district is to promote and protect residential neighborhoods within the character of the Urban Edge neighborhood context..
 For additional details of the current zone district, please see Article 4 of the Denver Zoning Code.